 Demand-side efforts are working well in some states, but not in others.
-In 2006, the topfourteen states in terms of spending as a percent of revenue accounted for 76% of total U.S. spending.
-These states were only y% of the U.S. population.
-In 2007, two states (California and Vermont) reduced electricity sales through their programs by nearly 2%, and another 13 states were saving 0.5% or more as of 2006 (Connecticut, Hawaii, Idaho, Iowa, Maine, Massachusetts, Minnesota, Nevada, New Hampshire, New York, Oregon, Rhode Island, and Washington).
+In 2006, the topfourteen states in terms of spending as a percent of revenue accounted for 76% of total U.S. spending.24 These states only accounted for 35.7% of the U.S. population.25 In 2007, two states (California and Vermont) reduced electricity sales through their programs by nearly 2%, and another 13 states were saving 0.5% or more as of 2006 (Connecticut, Hawaii, Idaho, Iowa, Maine, Massachusetts, Minnesota, Nevada, New Hampshire, New York, Oregon, Rhode Island, and Washington).
 Much more needs to be done to get the rest of the states up to at least the 0.5% savings per year level, and to get leading states to 1-1.5% per year or more.